 Blesma believes that there is life after limb loss and part of this includes helping our Members return to work.

 Find out what employment, training & education is available to help get you back to work.

 Making Generation R offers free workshops run by Veterans in schools and workplaces across the UK with the purpose to inspire and motivate people from all walks of life.

-Listeners hear first-hand the inspiring personal story of a veteran and then take part in a practical workshop, led by an experienced workshop facilitator, exploring the themes of adversity and resilience.
+Listeners hear first-hand the inspiring personal story of a veteran and then take part in a practical workshop exploring themes of adversity and resilience.